-The RBA Assistant Governor, Kent, recently highlighted the long and variable lags with monetary policy.
-Indeed, as of December only half of the full effect of the rate hikes to date - 350 basis points in total - were felt by borrowers.
+The RBA Assistant Governor, Kent, recently highlighted the long and variable lags with policy.
+As of December, only half of the full effect of the rate hikes to date - 350 basis points in total - were felt by borrowers.
 Kent noted that "45 per cent of the rise in the cash rate to date had passed through to total scheduled mortgage payments at the end of 2022, though slightly more will have passed through in the early months of this year."